tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 They are looking to use historical campaign and customer analytics data and make decisions for the present.
 Beyond these large historical data sets, they would like to use streaming tweet data from Twitter and telemetry from IoT sensors in their brick and mortar locations.
 In effect, they would like to use data from the present moment to inform decisions for the next moment.
 WWI sees an opportunity to use their data to predict the future, initially by making product recommendations.

 According to Peter Guerin, Chief Technical Officer (CTO), Wide World Importers has over five years of sales transaction data from Oracle, consisting of more than 30  billion rows.
 But that is not their only enterprise data source.
 They have finance data stored in SAP HANA, marketing data in Teradata, and social media data coming in from Twitter.
 They need a solution that allows them to discover, integrate, query, and analyze the data from all of these sources.
-They worry that their current catalog might be missing some internal data sources used by smaller departments.
+They worry that their current catalog might be missing some internal data sets used by smaller departments.
 Additionally, regardless of the volume, they want to be able to execute queries across such data with results returning in seconds.

 In addition to those data sources, they have in-store IoT sensors producing telemetry data that track the traffic patterns of customers walking the aisles.
 Each store has 50 sensors, and they have 100 stores equipped to provide this real-time data.
 Using this data, they want to understand in which departments (or groups of aisles) people are spending most of their time and which of those they are not.
 They would like a solution to ensure that this data gets ingested and processed in near real-time, allowing them to quickly identify patterns that can be shared between stores.
 For example, as stores open on the East Coast, patterns detected in early buying behavior could inform last-minute offers and in-store product placement of products in their West Coast stores that have yet to open.

 WWI would like the option to enable their specialists to create data ingest and data transformation pipelines with or without code.
 WWI wants every department to access each other's data but needs to make sure the proper risk management, regulatory compliance, and data security practices are in place.
 They would like to accomplish this using tools that simplify implementing these pipelines using a graphical designer while also allowing their team to implement with code when preferred by their team.
 One particular pipeline they believe would be innovative would be the one that keeps their product costs up to date automatically.
 WWI thinks that if they could take the invoice provided to them by their suppliers, they could extract the part and costs and then update that in the data warehouse for downstream profitability calculations.

 Peter also mentioned that, in his experience, a point of frustration with the tools was how much setup was required before any preliminary exploratory data analysis could be performed.
 He would prefer a solution that allows WWI to quickly explore the raw ingested data to understand its contents.
 Though, Peter is worried that by centralizing multiple sources into a single unified environment,  they can lose track of the origin of the data and where it moves over.
-WWI wants to track what data sources are used in employee build custom reports and pipelines.
+WWI wants to track what data sets are used in employee build custom reports and pipelines.

 To bring their entire operation into perspective, Wide World Importers would like to create a dashboard where they can see their key performance indicators (KPIs) derived from historical data, real-time twitter sentiment and IoT sensor data, and key product recommendations generated using machine learning.